Death (metal band)

-Death was an American death metal band formed in Altamonte Springs, Florida, in 1984 by guitarist and vocalist Chuck Schuldiner.
-Death is considered to be among the most influential bands in heavy metal music and a pioneering force in death metal.
+Death was an American death metal band formed in Altamonte Springs, Florida, in 1983 by guitarist Chuck Schuldiner (who later became the band's sole vocalist), drummer/vocalist Kam Lee and guitarist Rick Rozz.
+Formed out of what would become the Florida death metal scene, Death is considered a pioneering band in death metal.
 The band's 1987 debut album, Scream Bloody Gore, has been widely regarded as one of the first death metal records, alongside the first records from Possessed and Necrophagia.

-Death had a revolving lineup, with Schuldiner being the sole consistent member.
-The group's style also progressed, from the raw sound on its first two albums to a more sophisticated one in its later stage.
-The band ceased to exist after Schuldiner died of glioma and pneumonia in December 2001, but remains an enduring influence on heavy metal.
+Death had a fluctuating lineup, with Schuldiner, aside from a European tour, being the sole consistent member.
+The group's style progressed from the raw sound on its first two albums to a more complex one in its later stage.
+The band disbanded after Schuldiner died of glioma and pneumonia in December 2001, but remains an enduring influence on heavy metal.

 History

-Early history (1984–1987)
+Early history (1983–1985)

-Founded in 1984 by Chuck Schuldiner under the original name of Mantas in Altamonte Springs, Florida, Death was among the more widely known early pioneers of the death metal sound, along with California's Possessed.
+Founded in either 1983 or 1984 by Chuck Schuldiner under the original name of Mantas in Altamonte Springs, Florida, Death was among the more widely known early pioneers of the death metal sound, along with California's Possessed.
 Inspired by Nasty Savage, Death was among the first bands in the Florida death metal scene.
-In the late 80s, the band was both a part of and integral in defining the death metal scene which gained international recognition with the release of albums by a number of area acts.

 Together with Kam Lee, and Rick Rozz, Schuldiner started to compose songs that were released on several rehearsal tapes in 1984.
 These tapes, along with the Death by Metal demo, circulated through the tape-trader world, quickly establishing the band's name.
-In 1984, Schuldiner dissolved Mantas and quickly started a new band under the name Death.
-Tim Aymar, in an article written in December 2010, states that Chuck Schuldiner renamed the band Death in order to turn his experience of the death of his brother Frank years earlier into "something positive".
-Its members again included Rick Rozz and Kam Lee.
+In 1984, Schuldiner dissolved Mantas and started a band under the name Death with the same members.
+Tim Aymar, in an article written in December 2010, states that Schuldiner renamed the band Death in order to turn his experience of the death of his brother Frank years earlier into "something positive".
 Another demo was released, called Reign of Terror.

 In 1985, the Infernal Death tape was recorded and released.
 Rick Rozz was out of the band by early 1985.
-Kam Lee played with Scott Carlson and Matt Olivo, bassist and guitarist respectively, of the band Genocide (later to be renamed Repulsion) for a short time.
+Schuldiner and Lee played with Scott Carlson and Matt Olivo, bassist and guitarist respectively, of the band Genocide (later to be renamed Repulsion) for a short time.
 However, Kam had some "personal problems" that caused him to be ejected from the band.
+Combat Records had offered the band a deal if they recorded another demo, though the band was unsuccessful in convincing Kam to rejoin.
 Olivo and Carlson left soon afterward.
-Schuldiner moved to the San Francisco Bay Area and recruited Dirty Rotten Imbeciles drummer Eric Brecht, then recorded the Back from the Dead demo.
+Schuldiner moved to the San Francisco Bay Area and recruited former Dirty Rotten Imbeciles drummer Eric Brecht, then recorded the Back from the Dead demo.
 However, Chuck was not happy with this incarnation of Death and moved back to Florida without a band.
 In 1986, Schuldiner got an invitation from early Canadian thrash metal band Slaughter to play on their album, which he accepted, moving to Canada.
 However, this only lasted two weeks, and he returned to the States.
 He returned to Florida, then moved back to the San Francisco Bay Area again, where he joined with 17-year-old drummer Chris Reifert.